 In regard to the bonus and restricted stock compensation - i.e. performance-based compensation -comprehensive consideration is given to factors such as performance for the current term, status of ESG-related initiatives, redistribution of profits among shareholders based on our returns policies, progress of "VISION 2025," our Group's long-term management policies, the economic climate, and the business environment.
 In regard to the reasons for selecting these indexes, this is to increase the interrelationship between director compensation and performance and stockholder value.
-The amount of performance-based compensation is determined by the Board of Directors following consultations with the Compensation Advisory Committee, instead of leaving determination to the sole discretion of the President.
+The amount of performance-based compensation is determined by the Board of Directors following consultations with the Compensation Advisory Committee.